NIUaard/paper_tips/README.md

 ```
 so that it can be unambigously referenced in the caption and text body (using a letter label is better than refering the plot with respect to its location on the figure (e.g. top left...).

+When a plot include many traces it is always good to add abreviated labels that can be refered/explained in the figure caption.